 Memberships are for file calendar year

 |Individual Member-one year||

 |Business/Professional member-one year||

 Staff and Volunteers: Mary Kay Wolf is the curator and the only paid staff member of the Historical Society.
 Volunteers greet visitors at the entry desk to provide information and show visitors the cabin and locomotive (in season).
 Volunteers are also important for specific tasks such as landscaping the grounds, setting up display areas, and doing office work.
 Volunteers are needed who can come in periodically or on a regular basis.
 For more information call the museum at 715-627-4464 and speak to Mary Kay Wolf.

 Board of Directors: The Historical Society is overseen by a board of nine members, each elected for a three year term.
 Terms are staggered so that in a given year three members have terms that expire.
 Election of officers occurs at the annual meeting, always held in November.
-The current board consists of: Joe Hermolin (president), Lisa Haefs (Vice president), Glenn Bugni (treasurer), and at large members: Dean Blazek, Diane Zuelzke, Nancy Bugni, Judy Grimm, Fran Brown and Gary Whitman.
+The current board consists of: Joe Hermolin (president), Lisa Haefs (Vice president), Glenn Bugni (treasurer), and at large members: Dean Blazek, Diane Zuelzke, Nancy Bugni, Carol Feller Gottard, Fran Brown and Gary Whitman.